Asissharma5935/ecommerce-eda-PythonAnalysis/README.md

 Which categories and sub-categories drive the most sales and profit?

-Do high sales always mean high profits?
+1.Do high sales always mean high profits?

-Which customer segments are most valuable?
+2.Which customer segments are most valuable?

-Are there seasonal trends in sales and profit?
+3.Are there seasonal trends in sales and profit?

-Objectives
+**Objectives**

-Data Cleaning & Preparation
+-Data Cleaning & Preparation

 Load and preprocess the dataset to make it ready for analysis.

 Convert dates into usable formats (e.g., monthly sales tracking).

-Sales Analysis
+-Sales Analysis

 Analyze monthly sales performance.